-If I Am Alone, Can I Shoot Some Hoops at an Outdoor Basketball Court During Covid19?
+During Covid19, If I Am By Myself, Can I Shoot Some Hoops at an Outdoor Basketball Court?

 The Order Banning Activities at Various Recreational Places Is Unprecedented.
 Whether Charges Laid For Violating the Order Will Be Upheld In Court Is Currently Unknown.
 The Covid19 Crisis Is An Unprecedented Health Concern Giving Rise to Unprecedented Law.